adndax/AI-Selection-Task_Wumpus-World/README.md

    - Episodes: Number of training iterations
 3. **Start Training**: Click "Start Training" to begin the learning process
 4. **View Results**:
-   - Inspect the Q-Table to understand learned values
+   - Inspect the Q-Table and policy to understand learned values
    - Visualize the optimal path on the grid
    - Compare different algorithm behaviors